EdoardoBaggio03/Lampadone/README.md

 # Lampadone 💡
- Lampadone is a PCB project of mine to control an RGB lamp using three slider to manually regulate each color
+ Lampadone is a PCB project of mine to control an RGB lamp using three slider to manually regulate each color please note that the slider footprint are custom and selfmade for an old slider that i have used, there are plenty of similar sliders online but i can't guarantee that they will fit perfectly with my footprint

  # ⚠️ WARNING ⚠️
  note that this circuit is not suited for every kind of lamp, so be aware that it might burn your lamp or not work properly